 Dr. Jennifer Choi, Assistant Professor of Dermatology, leads the Yale Oncodermatology Clinic at Smilow Cancer Hospital.
 The purpose of the clinic is to serve the dermatologic needs of cancer patients.
 Such issues include very dry skin, itching, skin changes as side effects from chemotherapy including rashes, nail and hair changes, skin infections, cancer involvement of the skin, radiation dermatitis, and other changes due to radiation.
 In addition, Dr. Choi specializes in caring for patients with skin cancer, including melanoma and non-melanoma skin cancer, beginning with rigorous skin screening examinations to detect skin cancers and sun damage and optimize prevention and therapy.

-Dr. Kerry Russell and Dr. Raymond Russell, both Associate Professors of Medicine in Cardiology, co-direct the Cardio-Oncology Program at Smilow Cancer Hospital at Yale-New Haven.
+Dr. Raymond Russell, Associate Professor of Medicine in Cardiology, directs the Cardio-Oncology Program at Smilow Cancer Hospital at Yale-New Haven.
 The program is designed to help address the cardio-toxic side effects of chemotherapy treatment, as well as the confounding problem of co-existing cardiac disease and cancer.
 The Program also provides pre-surgical and pre-treatment cardiac evaluation for patients with cancer.